senooken/MTGCounter/README.md

 ### Menu
 ![menu](image/v1.0.0/menu.png)

-MTGCounter has menu opsions in home activity.
+MTGCounter has menu options in home activity.

 - [About]: Application information.
 - [New Game]: Start new game.